 Navy Girl is a Vargas Girl Portrait of a beautiful blue eyed golden hair blonde attired in a skimpy navy uniform with a revealing open blouse that has a navy emblem and blue 6 button shorts with a red stripe running down the sides.

-Navy Girl is a retouched digital art old masters reproduction of a public domain image.
+Navy Girl is a retouched digital art old masters reproduction of a public domain image that is available for purchase as a canvas print online.

 Info Below From Wikipedia.org